 - Hats, caps, headscarves, hoods, or other head gear

 - Low-hanging pants — pants must be worn on the hip

 - Outerwear jackets may not be worn in school during normal school days — exceptions will be made for extremely cold days

-- Shorts may only be worn during the months of August, September and May — cut-off shorts and sports shorts are not allowed
+- Shorts may only be worn during August, September and May — cut-off shorts and sports shorts are not allowed

-- Students may wear clothing with selective logos and slogans.
-This also pertains to backpacks, gym bags and other school-related material.
-However, any type of logo or slogan that endorses attitudes and actions that displease our Lord are not to be worn.
-These would include logos and slogans referencing: beer, alcohol, drugs, double meaning, vulgar language, professional wrestling, and music (individuals, groups, concerts, album covers, etc) except those associated with FVLHS or WELS musical programs.
+- Students may wear clothing with logos and slogans.
+This also means that they can use backpacks, gym bags, and other school-related material with logos.
+However, any type of logo or slogan that endorses attitudes and actions that violate the school’s Christian principles are not acceptable.
+These include logos and slogans referencing beer, alcohol, drugs, double meaning, vulgar language, professional wrestling, and music (individuals, groups, concerts, album covers, etc.) except those associated with FVLHS or WELS musical programs.

 - Any other item of apparel which is inconsistent with the structured atmosphere of the school